Ryan Smith (cornerback, born 1993): 2019

 On July 10, 2019, it was announced Smith had been suspended for the first four games of the 2019 season for violating the NFL performance-enhancing substances policy.
 He was reinstated from suspension on September 30, and activated prior to Week 5.

 2020

 On March 30, 2020, Smith was re-signed by the Buccaneers.
-Smith played in all four games in the Buccaneers' playoff run that resulted in the team winning Super Bowl LV.
+Smith played in all three games in the Buccaneers' playoff run, as well as Super Bowl LV which they won.

 Los Angeles Chargers

 On March 30, 2021, Smith signed with the Los Angeles Chargers.
-He was placed on injured reserve on September 6, 2021.
+He was placed on injured reserve on September 6.
 He was activated on October 9.
-He suffered a torn ACL in Week 9 and was placed on season-ending injured reserve on November 13, 2021.
+He suffered a torn ACL in Week 9 and was placed on injured reserve on November 13, where he remained the rest of the season.

 Indianapolis Colts

-On September 27, 2022, Smith was signed to the Indianapolis Colts practice squad.
+On September 27, 2022, Smith was signed to the practice squad of the Indianapolis Colts.
 He was released on October 25.

 Tampa Bay Buccaneers (second stint)

-On October 31, 2022, Smith was signed to the Tampa Bay Buccaneers practice squad.
+On October 31, 2022, Smith was signed to the Buccaneers' practice squad.
 He was released on December 6.

 Personal life

+Smith is a Christian.
 Smith is a member of Kappa Alpha Psi fraternity.